-Due to planned works to refurbish the cafe and make it fully accessible, it will be closed until Summer 2015.
-However the site remains open at weekends throughout the winter - please contact the site if you require further information.
+Due to planned works over the winter, the cafe and exhibition are now closed and will both re-open in Summer 2015.
+The castle and shop are open as usual each weekend throughout the winter - please contact the site if you require further information.

 Set high on the rugged North Cornwall coast, visitors can enjoy dramatic sea views from the castle ruins on the headland and island.
 Steeped in myths and mystery, this is a spectacular place which has inspired artists and writers throughout history who have associated it with the legend of King Arthur and the story of Tristan and Isolde (Yseult).

 Climb the steps cut into the cliffside and over the bridge which joins the mainland to the island and you enter a courtyard through a gate.
 There you will see the remains of the Great Hall, built by Richard, Earl of Cornwall.
 Continue past the Dark Age remains and you have over 18 acres to explore on the island with a garden, chapel, tunnel and well.

 With a history stretching as far back as the Romans, Tintagel Castle is one of the most iconic visitor attractions in the south west.
 History is brought to life for families through fantastic events throughout the year and during winter, this is an ideal spot for a coastal walk with your dog.